Ethan88/VMF/README.md

    * This contract listens for deposits in your six ethereum addresses labeled A0, A1, A2, R, R0, and R1 and returns a message over RPC to look for the txn.sender address among the member-investor objects
     * If/when found, give the appropriate amount of coins from that tier to that member-investor

-#### Notes
-* Fund managers may issue other funds wallet addresses with same info above
-* Central bank will need to deploy a bunch of its own Docker instances for seeds (initial peers to connect to. e.g. "addr1:46656,addr2:46656") to secure the Lisa chain, and secure all 250 fund chains
+###Impact
+Modern fiat instruments, and the banks that hold them, make for poor long-term savings vehicles.
+Professional wealth management is not available to most people.
+The Fund model allows groups of individuals to hedge their salaried work in the “mainstream economy” by saving their earnings in an alternative system that is disconnected from bank woes and currency manipulation. **More importantly, it allows brands, schools, non-profits, developing governments, and other small organizations to offer safe, cheap, and transparent financial services to their members.**

 ####The 250 entity limit
 If 250 investors sounds like a tiny bank or fund by present day standards, consider that the account-to-human ratio is about to reverse.
 That is to say: today, banks require *at least* one account per customer.
 In fact, many customers have several accounts with one bank (savings, checking, money market, business checking, and so on) which all represent different lines of business for the bank: different departments.
 In a VMF, it's much more likely that family members (parents and kids; spouses; entire families) will all operate inside the same VMF for simplicty's sake (ie., they can pay each other in the same Lisa coin).

 Consider also that, for legal reasons, initial deposits into a Fund must be made in ETH, which most people are not carrying around each day.
-One family member or friend can give a relative USD to invest in one big ETH purchase without fear they won't see their money come back -- simply by creating a smart contract denominated in Lisa coins in which the relative pays them out the balance over `i` payments in a loop where `p` equals the principle `for (i = 0; i > (p / i); i--)`.
+One family member or friend can give a relative USD to invest in one big ETH purchase without fear they won't see their money come back -- simply by creating a smart contract denominated in Lisa coins in which the relative pays them out an evenly-divisble balance over `i` payments in a loop where `p` equals the principle `for (i = 0; i > (p / i); i--)`.
 Such contracts will be available off the shelf in the mobile wallet app.
 This one is called an "annuity contract."

 With such a smart contract, family trust issues are removed, and they can each funnel dollars to the Fund Manager through the same "head of household" who buys the ETH outright.